- Meet Our Team

 To prove negligence, you must show that the defendant violated a duty of care they owed you.
 As a truck operator, it is the driver’s responsibility to drive safely and avoid endangering other drivers.
 So if you can prove that they were driving recklessly, that is one way you can prove negligence.
 You can also try to find evidence that the truck company acted negligently, thus resulting in your accident.

 Truck accidents can leave you injured and in debt, but it does not mean you are helpless or have to suffer alone.
 A properly proven injury lawsuit may result in substantial monetary damages to help you pay for your costs and be compensated for the suffering you have gone through.
-Contact an experienced Hermiston truck accident lawyer from Hess Law Office today to learn about your potential rights.
+Contact an experienced Hermiston truck accident lawyer from Hess Injury Law today to learn about your potential rights.
 Our team of skilled car accident lawyers is available to assist you in holding the responsible parties accountable.